 X-Originating-IP & Received: This is an important field for tracing the IP address used for sending the email.
-This is the most important message when it comes to the email header forensic analysis as it has to be examined where the mail arrived from.

 DKIM- Signature: This field stores the signature of an email and all key-fetching information in simple “tag=value” syntax.
 It is a crucial field to validate the domain name and identity allied to the message via cryptographic authentication.